deepak-401/practice/README.md

 # practice
-i am using this for practice
+i am using this Repo for practice purpose only Author:-Deepak